Welcome to my Trip Report on my favorite airline, EVA Air!

 Exiting the aircraft after a fun 4 and a half hours on board the Hello Kitty aircraft.

-Website including mobile app: 9/10
+The website including mobile app: 9/10

 On ground service: 8/10